exercism/v3/languages/elixir/exercises/concept/booleans/.docs/after.md

 false_variable = not true
 ```

-Boolean operators use _short-circuit evaluation_, which means that right-hand side of the operator is only evaluated when needed.
+Boolean operators use _short-circuit evaluation_, which means that expression on the right-hand side of the operator is only evaluated if needed.

-Each of the operators has a different precendence, where `not/1` is evaluated before `and/2`, `or/2`.
+Each of the operators has a different precedence, where `not/1` is evaluated before `and/2` and `or/2`.

 ```elixir
 not true and false # => false
 not (true and false) # => true
 ```

-In Elixir, when a function returns a boolean value, it often has a [`?` for a suffix][naming]:
+When writing a function that returns a boolean value, it is [idiomatic to end the function name][naming] with a `?`.

 ```elixir
 def either_true?(a, b) do